bruh3396/favorites-search-gallery/README.md

 A: If not already addressed below, [report the bug](https://github.com/bruh3396/favorites-search-gallery/issues) and explain how to reproduce it.

 Q: Everything stopped working, why I can't see any favorites?\
-A: Delete all site data (cookies, localStorage, indexedDB) through your browser's settings.
+A: Delete all site data (cookies, localStorage, indexedDB) through your browser's settings or the Reset button.
 Then retry.

 Q: What browsers are supported?\
 A: Chrome, Edge, and Firefox work.
 Have not tested other browsers.